 In education, sports, business, and families, we depend on our team members to achieve and to overcome difficulties, because at times we all fail or fall short in good judgment, but jointly we overcome.

 “All work stopped and we found ourselves in a tight spot needing the income.”

-It demanded vision and passion.
-It meant setting core values, knowing who is driving, real time coaching, don’t screw up, pay now play later, a bias towards action, leading with all diligence.
+As a result, it demanded vision and passion.
+It meant setting core values, knowing who is driving, real-time coaching, don’t screw up, pay now play later, a bias towards action, leading with all diligence.